mrjones2014/legendary.nvim/README.md

 ## Configuration

 Default configuration is shown below.
-For detailed explanation of the structure for keymap, command, and `augroup`/`autocmd` tables, see [Table Structures](#table-structures).
+For a detailed explanation of the structure for keymap, command, and `augroup`/`autocmd` tables, see [Table Structures](#table-structures).

 ```lua